 Our Ragdoll Colors & Patterns

 Below you can learn about the various colors and patterns of our Ragdolls.
 Every Ragdoll is born white and gradually darken as they mature.
 Ragdolls usually reach their final adult color at around 3-5 years of age.
-Please be patient as we are still working on this page :)
+As a note we only breed pointed RAGDOLLS that fit into the CFA and TICA standard.
+All Ragdolls have BLUE eyes and are POINTED (meaning darker color is at the ears face legs and tail).
+We do not breed Minks, Cherubims, Ragamuffin or any other mixed breed posing as a Ragdoll.

 Patterns